cloud-gov/pages-infra/README.md

 - ensure `.backend-config.tfvars` will NOT be checked into version control

 ### Bootstrapping admin accounts
 Each AWS Admin account must contain a dummy user with the ability to assume a role in a target account that will allow it manage Terraform resources.
-This allows us to only use one set of credentials for each platform (commercial, govcloud) and limit the required permissions.
+This allows the use of only one set of credentials for each platform (commercial, govcloud) and limits the required permissions.

 Requirements:
 - Console access to AWS Admin Commercial and GovCloud accounts